Help

 The Free Tempo Mode allows the user to perform a song without any pre-set tempo.
 The tempo of the song will be computed from the first Record loop.
 When this mode is enabled (via the Signature, Tempo and metronome settings dialog), pressing the « record trigger » will place the Song Tick at the start of the First Record Loop and start the recording.
 Pressing « record trigger » again will set the tick at the end of the First Record Loop and compute the tempo for the rest of the song.
 Note that the Song tick must be at the beginning of the First Record Loop (or before) before pressing record for the first time.
 If not, LoopToGo will behave as if the Free Tempo mode is not enabled.

-Free Tempo Mode can be used with audio or midi loops.
+Free Tempo Mode can be used with audio or MIDI loops.

 The First Record Loop is chosen in this order of priority :